 While some of the requirements outlined in this section are stated as SHOULD since Android 4.3, the Compatibility Definition for a future version is planned to change these to MUST.
-Existing and new Android devices are STRONGLY RECOMMENDED to meet these requirements, or they will not be able to attain Android compatibility when upgraded to the future version.
+Existing and new Android devices are STRONGLY RECOMMENDED to meet these requirements that are stated as SHOULD, or they will not be able to attain Android compatibility when upgraded to the future version.